Contact Us View the rooms About the Guest House Home Page

 About the Calumet & Arizona Guest House

-In 1906 noted Southwest architect Henry C. Trost designed a home for the Joseph E. Curry family.
+C-A Home 1910In 1906 noted Southwest architect Henry C. Trost designed a home for the Joseph E. Curry family.
 Mr. Curry was chief clerk for the Calumet & Arizona Mining Company.
-The "C&A" subsequently acquired the house and, after altering it to reflect an increasingly wealthy community, used it as their guest house for visiting VIPs.
+The "C&A" eventually acquired the house from Mr. Curry and, after altering it to reflect the values of an increasingly wealthy community, used the facility as a guest house for visiting VIPs.

 The garden was at first intended to be only a beautiful frame for a most extensive preservation and enhancement of an historic home.
 However, its development has become a many year and captivating project in its own right.
 Terracing, massive walls and rocks, impart a bold three-dimensional texture to the grounds and compliment the massive lines of the structures.
 Mostly lush desert flora has been selected, to which our particular Southwest zone is friendly, as well as suiting the home's Mission revival theme.